-21 Horrible Stories of Sexual Abuse in Fashion
+20 Horrible Stories of Sexual Abuse in Fashion

 At the end of February, @ShitModelMgmt attempted something similar by compiling all the names she received into a “Blacklist” website.
 She hoped the list would serve as a “warning” for models booked to work with anyone on it.
 After just a week, however, she decided to take it down.
 Despite her anonymity, @ShitModelMgmt feared the very real possibility of being sued for defamation, as well as the numerous threats being made her to safety and the safety of her family.

-The short life of the Blacklist points to the cons of publicly arraigning accusers without due process.
+The short life of the Blacklist points to the cons of publicly arraigning those accused without due process.
 Because @ShitModelMgmt was dealing with survivors as well as their abusers (some of whom claimed innocence), she found herself playing content creator, novice police detective, conflict mediator, and judge, all at once.

 “To me, it makes complete sense that people are looking to alternative avenues [of reporting],” says Julie Zerbo, founder of the Fashion Law.
 “We have so many examples of rape allegations that were not handled in appropriate or timely or fair manners.
 But as a lawyer, I have to say, the varying claims that both sides allege really shine a light on the need for there to by some kind of jury or fact-finding party involved, other than just the media.”